charlie0129/iosnoopng/README.md

 # iosnoopng

+Monitor disk activity on your Mac.
 Like iosnoop but with a Web GUI, intended to be run as a daemon.

 You can view the total write and read bytes of each process.